2phi/2phi.de/README.md

 open public/index.html
 ```

-The website is a static HTML/CSS site that works perfectly in any modern browser.
+The website is a static HTML/CSS site with minimal JavaScript for mobile scroll highlighting on touch devices.

 ## 🚢 Deployment